 For getting around:

-- The most popular strollers in Spain are the Bugaboo and the Maclaren.
+- Your choice of stroller will be determined by where and how you live.
+Barcelona is very walkable and has excellent public transportation.
+For that reason, the most popular strollers here are the Bugaboo and the Maclaren.
 This is because they are both lightweight strollers that take up little space in your home when folded up and are small enough that they are easy to navigate narrow and crowded city streets.
 The Bugaboo was way out of our price range so we settled on the Maclaren.
 We like that it's suitable from birth and light enough that we can carry it up and down the stairs in our building (we live on the 3rd floor with no elevator).
+Note: If I lived in Miami or Los Angeles or a city where you are constantly getting in and out of your car, I'd probably buy a stroller base with a car seat attachment.
+The Britax B looks good for this.

 - Easy as the stroller is, still easier is using the Ergo baby carrier.
 When we're popping out of the house to run errands or go for a walk, we strap on the Ergo and pop the little one in.
 He loves being pressed up against our chest and always falls asleep in it.
 Note: If I could go back in time I would have chosen another color besides black since you can see lint and spit up stains easier in black.